ChubbyChuckles-Inc/AncestryTree/README.md

 Until the GUI is fully realised, you can experiment with persistence features and the command-line stub:

 1. Run the test suite (`ctest`) to confirm persistence save/load pipelines remain intact.
 2. Execute `build/bin/ancestrytree` to start the prototype.
-The logger reports initialization status and highlights TODO features (camera, UI, rendering).
+The logger reports initialization status and the window renders the sample family tree with orbit/pan/zoom controls.
 3. Modify `assets/example_tree.json` and use the persistence API (see `tests/test_persistence.c`) to load and inspect data, ensuring UTF-8 and schema validation succeed.
 4. When the rendering core and Nuklear overlay land, this section will expand with runtime controls for orbiting the camera, selecting spheres, and opening detail panels.